Lacking sufficient education or experience?

 We are looking for 15 participants, motivated to develop their employability skills and enter the workforce.

 1. How do I know if I’m eligible for Youth On The Rise?

-- Eligible to work in Canada and a resident of Quebec (you have a SIN)
+- You are eligible to work in Canada and are a resident of Quebec

-- Unemployed with little or no work experience.
+- You are unemployed with little to no work experience

 - Administrative Assistant

 - Customer Service Representative

 6. Do I need to be a Canadian citizen to sign up for this program?